Head massages have benefits such as hair growth promotion, lowered blood pressure, and more. They may be beneficial for headaches as well.

 While you can use any oil of your choice, some essential oils seem to pair better with this relaxing massage.

-Before using essential oils on a large area of skin, it’s also important to do a patch test to see how your skin will react.
+Trying out a new-to-you essential oil on a large area of skin?
+It’s important to do a patch test to see how your skin will react.
 Here’s how to do one:

 1. Wash your forearm with mild, unscented soap, then pat dry.